 Huckabee said the endorsement was likely to be one of less than a dozen Congressional races nationwide that the former Arkansas Governor planned to support a candidate in.

-Following the decision of Ed Martin to drop out of the race for the 2nd Congressional District in favor of a bid for state attorney general, Wagner is expected to face Dr. Randy Jotte of Webster Groves this summer.
+Following the decision of Ed Martin to in favor of a bid for state attorney general, Wagner is expected to face Dr. Randy Jotte of Webster Groves this summer.

-With a primary opponent that entered the race late last month, Wagner rallied supporters at the Chesterfield’s Drury Plaza Hotel by focusing attention on the policies of Democrats in the U.S. Senate and White House.
+With a primary opponent that entered the race late last month, Wagner rallied supporters at the Chesterfield’s by focusing attention on the policies of Democrats in the U.S. Senate and White House.

-“They want America to look more like Europe where they spread the wealth around,” said Wagner, who started her campaign for the 2nd District last summer.
+“They want America to look more like Europe where they spread the wealth around,” said Wagner, who last summer.
 “They want Americans dependent on government, and they want a federal government that is already too big to get even bigger.
 To that, I say no.”

 Huckabee, who also does political commentary on the Fox News Channel, said Wagner’s experience with her father’s small business, her pro-life policy and her push to lower the cost of living all helped garner his support.